 So go ahead—take a walk.
 Grab a snack.
 Scratch your pup behind the ears.
 Dance like nobody’s watching, because nobody is.
 Soak up all the perks of WFH life.

 Be patient with yourself and your team

 Working remotely is perhaps the ultimate communication challenge; sometimes it’s just plain hard to read someone in a Slack message or on a conference call.
 A comment that seems flippant to you may have come have sounded playful to someone else.
 Be kind and patient with your team, ask for clarification when you need it, and remember that people generally have good intentions.

 Working remotely requires extra empathy and compassion, but your team can still have awesome interpersonal relationships and camaraderie—you’ll get there by sharpening your communication skills as you come together through the screen.

-For more advice on how to set yourself up for success while working from home, check out these tips from our parent company, Modern Tribe.
+For more advice on how to set yourself up for success while working from home, check out these tips from Modern Tribe.